 Sarah Meuleman's debut FIND ME GONE is "vivid, complex and completely immersive!" wrote Tess Gerritsen, "fascinating" and "engaging" Publishers Weekly and Kirkus Review wrote, and comes "highly recommended" by Library Journal.
 In addition to her US book tour, Sarah was a guest speaker at New York's 2019 Thrillerfest.
 Cecile B Literary Agency placed Sarah's debut novel FIND ME GONE with HarperCollins on behalf of Overamstel.
 Sarah Meuleman is a novelist, moderator, television producer, and journalist.
 She interviews international celebrities, artists and politicians for numerous newspapers and magazines, and writes a monthly column for Vogue Netherlands.
 She was born in Ghent, currently lives in Amsterdam, and in addition to Dutch speaks English, French and German fluently.
 Photo: © Lars Anderson

-Upon release Alexander Münninghoff's THE SON AND HEIR shot to number one of Biographies & Memoirs, where it remains in the top ten, and is still number one in Historical European Biographies.
+Upon release Alexander Münninghoff's THE SON AND HEIR shot to number one of Amazon's Biographies & Memoirs bestseller list, and also became number one in Historical European Biographies.
 Prometheus' Dutch edition sold 200,000 copies in the Netherlands and the German and French editions (Beck and Payot Rivages) were published to great acclaim as were the Catalan and Czech editions.
 Cecile B Literary Agency handles all available rights.
 A superbly written chronicle in which the story of the author, his parents, and grandparents is marked by a series of astonishing and tragic events in WW II that highlight the complexity of war.
 "This is One Hundred Years Of Solitude from the Low Countries, this is Europes' Grief.
-This is Turgenev." – David van Reybrouck Photo: © Willy Slingerland
+This is Turgenev." – David van Reybrouck Photo:© Willy Slingerland

 Lars Mytting is a bestselling author from Norway.
 His books have sold over 1 million copies in 19 languages, have won the Norwegian Bookseller Prize and have been shortlisted for the prestigious Dublin IMPAC Prize, among others.
 THE BELL IN THE LAKE has sold in 12 countries and Gyldendal's Norwegian edition was a #1 best seller.
 Cecile B Literary Agency sold North American rights to Overlook Press on behalf of Gudrun Hebel Agency.
 In the US it was selected as an Indie Next Pick.
 Mytting is the author of the worldwide sensation Norwegian Wood (nf, Abrams US) as well as the bestselling novel The Sixteen Trees of the Somme which was published in 17 languages and acquired for film.
 Photo: © Julie Pike

 Vamba Sherif was born in Liberia and spent part of his youth in Kuwait.
 During The First Gulf War he fled to Jordan, then Syria, before moving to The Netherlands as a refugee.
 Sherif read Law and is an ambassador for the Dutch Refugees Council.
 In his novels he explores the themes of identity, exile, war, love and belonging.
 The impacts of history and migration on the individual are featured prominently in his work.
-He is a movie reviewer and speaker at literary and other events such as Thinking Planet-International Philosophy Festival.
+In addition to being the author of historical novels set in Africa; an ode to the women in his family addressed to his daughter; and two essay collections, he is a movie reviewer and speaker at literary and other events such as Thinking Planet-International Philosophy Festival.
+Sherif has been a guest speaker at Harvard's Department of African and African American Studies, and in 2022 was appointed lecturer at the University of Leiden African Studies Centre.
 Photo: © Chris van Houts

 Katy Tur is the New York Times Bestselling author of UNBELIEVABLE which entered the list at number two.
 Her book about covering the Trump campaign and political reporting was published by HarperCollins in September 2017 to rave reviews and sold nearly 200,000 in the first six months.
 She is a recipient of a 2017 Walter Cronkite Award for Excellence in Journalism, a correspondent for NBC News and an anchor for MSNBC.
 Photo: © Elena Seibert